- The average cost of car insurance for a 65-year-old driver in Maryland is $1,762 per year for a full coverage policy.

 Choosing the cheapest and best car insurance for seniors in Maryland

-Senior drivers generally pay higher premiums than younger adult drivers.
-If you want an affordable policy, carefully evaluate your needs and determine the coverage amount.
-When shopping for insurance, consider the price, customer service and available discounts.
+Senior drivers, except teen drivers, shell out higher premiums than younger adult drivers.
+If you are looking for an affordable policy, carefully evaluate your needs and decide the amount of coverage to purchase.
+While shopping for insurance, consider the price, customer service and the discounts they offer.

 Find the best auto insurance companies online to see which carrier provides affordable rates and easy-to-use websites or apps.